Profile

 MS & PhD, University of Tokyo (2013-2018):

 I am a first member of Onose Laboratory.
 We launched the 20 GHz microwave measurement system and implemented the creation of single crystals, the design of the microwave antenna, and the micro-fabrication.
-We first observed the nonreciprocal microwave response via the asymmetric magnon-band in the chiral system, which is denoted as the Rashba effect in the magnon system.[Phys.
-Rev. B 2015] In addition, in the microwave measurement system, we observed the nonreciprocal propagation of the surface acoustic wave (SAW) via the phonon-magnon coupling[Phys.
-Rev. B(Rapid Communications) 2017], and we electrically and magnetically controlled the nonreciprocal propagation of microwaves in multiferroics.[Nat.
+We first observed the nonreciprocal microwave response via the asymmetric magnon-band in the chiral system, denoted as the Rashba effect in the magnon system.[Phys.
+Rev. B 2015] In addition, in the microwave measurement system, we electrically and magnetically controlled the nonreciprocal propagation of microwaves in multiferroics.[Nat.
 Commun.
-2017; J. Phys.
-Soc.
-Jpn.2017; Appl.
+2017; Appl.
 Phys.
 Lett.
-2022] In addition, we also designed the 40 GHz microwave measurement system.
+2022] We also designed the 40 GHz microwave measurement system.
 We succeeded in observing the nonreciprocal microwave propagation in antiferromagnetic multiferroics and quantitatively evaluating the nonreciprocity.[Phys.
 Rev. B 2018]

 1. Uniaxial-Pressure Effects on Spin-Driven Lattice Distortions in Geometrically Frustrated Magnets